Step 1: Get Organized

 *Helpful hint: Remember to write under the Sources heading for each book, site or other source you use to find information.

 What information are you looking for?
-Your teacher has given you several headings or subjects to find facts about each explorer.
+Your teacher has given you several headings or subjects to find facts about each person.
 Here's what each one is and means:

 - Heritage.
 This means what country or country your ancestors (parents, grandparents) are originally from.
-What country was your explorer born in?
-Where did he grow up? *Helpful hint: sometimes an explorer explores for a country DIFFERENT than the one he is from.
+What country was your person born in?
+Where did he or she grow up?

 - Family.
-Look for information about your explorer's parents, brother or sisters, wife or children.
-Did he have a big family?
+Look for information about your person's parents, brother or sisters, wife or children.
+Did he or she have a big family?
 A little family?
 Sometimes you won't be able to find the answer to this question because no one knows.

 - Additional Information.
-Did you find out anything else cool or interesting about your explorer that you’d like to share?
+Did you find out anything else cool or interesting about your person that you’d like to share?

 - Sources.
 These are all the books, encyclopedias, magazines or internet sites you looked at and used to write your notes.
 You need to write down each source.
 This page will show you how to write down each source correctly.